Medusas71/Sailing-In-Space/README.md

 showcases their talent to their fans and for a potential record deal.

 The site owner goals of this website are:
-  * To sell more music
-  * To sell merchandise
+  * To receive a record deal
   * To get more gigs which include functions and weddings
   * For fans to purchase tickets to upcoming gigs
   * To increase our social media following
-  * To receive a record deal
+  * To sell merchandise

 The existing and potential fan goals of this website are:
   * To listen to their music
-  * To purchase their music
   * To attend gigs
   * To learn more about the band
-  * To view photos and videos of the band
   * To purchase merchandise
   * To follow the band on social media
   * To book the band for functions and/or weddings